 - SwiftUI is not React.
 Despite surface similarities (declarative, component-based), the state management model is different.

-@State,@Binding,@ObservedObject- each has specific semantics that don't map directly to React hooks.
+@State,@Binding,@ObservedObject: each has specific semantics that do not map directly to React hooks.

-The next feature is charitable donations - every snooze can optionally trigger a small donation to Darüşşafaka, a Turkish educational foundation.
-I'm writing about the StoreKit integration and the philosophy behind it in Building Apps With a Purpose.
+The next feature is charitable donations: every snooze can optionally trigger a small donation to Darüşşafaka, a Turkish educational foundation.
+I am writing about the StoreKit integration and the philosophy behind it in Building Apps With a Purpose.